michaelgzt/academic-kickstart/content/publication/clothing-search.md

 publication_short = "In *ICONS*"

 # Abstract and optional shortened version.
-abstract = "It is true that "
+abstract = "It is true"

 # Featured image thumbnail (optional)
 image_preview = ""